 To be clear, an OMS is not a WMS.
 Learn about the difference here: What is a warehouse management system?

-Typically, that curiosity happens after they realize their warehouse operations are not on par with their long-term growth goals due to a number of problems, which we all can agree are reaching fever pitch:
+Typically, that curiosity happens after they realize their warehouse operations are not on par with their long-term growth goals due to several problems, which we all can agree are reaching fever pitch:

 - Unsustainably high demand and order volume